docker/compose/README.md

 Defining your app
 -----------------

 Put a `fig.yml` in your app's directory.
-Each top-level key defines a "service", such as a web app, database or cache.
+Each top-level key defines a service, such as a web app, database or cache.
 For each service, Fig will start a Docker container, so at minimum it needs to know what image to use.

 The simplest way to get started is to just give it an image name: